ms-iot/content/en-US/win10/samples/I2CPortExpander.md

 {% highlight C# %}
-// use these constants for controlling how the I2C bus is setup private const string I2C_CONTROLLER_NAME = "I2C1"; //specific to RPI2 private const byte PORT_EXPANDER_I2C_ADDRESS = 0x20; // 7-bit I2C address of the port expander
+// use these constants for controlling how the I2C bus is setup private const string I2C_CONTROLLER_NAME = "I2C1"; //specific to RPi2 or RPi3
+private const byte PORT_EXPANDER_I2C_ADDRESS = 0x20; // 7-bit I2C address of the port expander
 private const byte PORT_EXPANDER_IODIR_REGISTER_ADDRESS = 0x00; // IODIR register controls the direction of the GPIO on the port expander private const byte PORT_EXPANDER_GPIO_REGISTER_ADDRESS = 0x09; // GPIO register is used to read the pins input